salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

     Set :code:`DECLARATIVE_ENDPOINT_AUTHENTICATION_HANDLERS` to point to the authentication handler.

 :code:`resource_adapter()`
-    **Optional |** Defines authentication handler for a specific EndpointDefinition.
+    **Optional |** Defines authentication handler for a specific endpoint definition.
 To implement, set :code:`authentication=<{<AuthenticatorHint>: [Authenticator]}>` in an argument to the :code:`resource_adapter()`.

-    Once specified, it will override the default authentication set up in settings.py
+    Once specified, it will override the default authentication setup in :code:`settings.py`.

     **Default Value |** :code:`None`